Redpoint Data Management™ Documentation

 Remarks

-This function encodes a text string according to the percent encoding rules described at http://en.wikipedia.org/wiki/Percent_encoding, except it does not encode the “/” characters.
+This function encodes a text string according to the percent encoding rules described at https://en.wikipedia.org/wiki/Percent-encoding, except it does not encode the “/” characters.
 Use this function to encode the path component of a URL.

 Example